 For example, a solid academic record provides more opportunities for scholarships, higher education, and employment.
 Academic excellence may be the bridge to your dream career.

-More significant, though, are the life-changing skills you’ll gain as you become a better student — traits like focus, determination, discipline, and confidence.
+More significant, though, are the life-changing skills you’ll gain as you work toward becoming a top student — traits like focus, determination, discipline, and confidence.
 These values are crucial to achieving any of your goals, inside or outside the classroom.

 A good grade is more than just a letter on a page.
 Achieving academic success after learning how to focus when studying is a rewarding experience that offers long-lasting benefits.